lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

-Original guide from Pain Perdu never included the WAV channel possibilities, and in the beginning I was sceptical to even put much modulation there because it's already really powerful on its own, but here is something I discovered: giving **"O"** modulation to Kick creates "distortion", and on synths can help create acidy melody, or just serving as another layer for your bass, choice is yours!
+Original guide from Pain Perdu never included the WAV channel possibilities, and in the beginning I was sceptical to even put much modulation there because WAV channel is already powerful on its own, but here is something I discovered: giving **"O"** modulation to Kick creates "distortion", and on synths can help create acidy melody, or just serving as another layer for your bass, choice is yours!
 **"O"** plays differently when instrument finished playing in "ONCE" mode